-ACTION NO ACTION TARGET PROGRESS AT 31 MARCH 2018 EAST AYRSHIRE LEISURE 2.1 Increase general participation /attendance levels across service areas Increase participation/ attendance levels by 5% over the term of the Business Plan.
-Culture: developed a wide range of participatory programmes covering the full spectrum of delivery from library learning programmes, through to art workshops at our galleries.
+- Culture: developed a wide range of participatory programmes covering the full spectrum of delivery from library learning programmes, through to art workshops at our galleries.
 Talks and workshops are increasingly important element of our programme and this is being further expanded during 2018.
 Attendance across venues has declined by 9.6% during this year.
-Key developments include: School Workshops - Burns, Romans, Egyptians - approx 900 pupils participated - income generating; new Art Classes - 1,500 participatory hours undertaken so far - income generating; new Gaelic Workshops - 25 young people engaged in new year long visual art programme - Funded by Bord Na Gaidhlig; work with Department of Works and Pension to support Universal Credit; Bookbug and writing programmes; and annual panto workshops and Youth Theatre programmes.
-The Homewords service continues to increase its reach and numbers now stand at 1,450 people using service.

-REQUIRES INTERVENTION ATTENDANCE / PARTICIPATION ARE 18 % BELOW THE 2017/18 TARGET ACROSS THE VENUES DURING THIS YEAR, MAINLY DUE TO DELAYED OPENING OF THE DEAN CASTLE COUNTRY PARK AND THE FACTORS NOTED ABOVE.
-Programme offering within Sport continues to grow with increasing opportunities for sport coaching activities and growth in fitness class and activity provision in line with the Sport and Commuity review of service.
-3508 memberships sold for 2017/18.
-A difference of 1578 from the previous year.
-Sport visitors/attendance has shown a 8.6% decrease on the target figure for 2017/18. relates to a reduction in external lets by local sports clubs and groups, reduction in large scale event bookings at Grange Leisure and St Joseph's Leisure Centre and provision of similar facilities in community or private ownership for sports related activities.
+Key developments include: School Workshops Burns, Romans, Egyptians approx 900 pupils participated income generating; new Art Classes 1,500 participatory hours undertaken so far income generating; new Gaelic Workshops 25 young people engaged in new year long visual art programme Funded by Bord Na Gaidhlig; work with Department of Works and Pension to support Universal Credit; Bookbug and writing programmes; and annual panto workshops and Youth Theatre programmes.
+The Homewords service continues to increase its reach and numbers now stand at 1,450 people using service. - It was not possible to record DCCP attendances until January 2018 when buildings re-opened fully following refurbishment.
+While the delayed opening has a major impact on overall attendances, the range of activities that were organised to welcome visitors back to the park were particularly successful and included our first Real Ale Fetstival and a wide range of childrens activities.
+38,000 people also attendend Illuminight. - Attendance shortfall within Sport by 8.6% for 2017/18 projected target.
+This relates to a reduction in external lets by local sports clubs and groups, reduction in large scale event bookings at Grange Leisure and St Joseph's Leisure Centre and provision of similar facilities in community or private ownership for sports related activities.
 Reduction also accounts for adverse weather conditions in Q4 and facility closures throughout 2017/2018 for repairs and maintenance specifically swimming pools at Auchinleck (66 days), Doon (29 days) and Loudoun Leisure Centre (29 days).
 Attendances at sports coaching activities and fitness and membership activities continues to grow.
-It was not possible to record DCCP attendances until January 2018 when buildings re-opened fully following refurbishment.
-While the delayed opening has a major impact on overall attendances, the range of activities that were organised to welcome visitors back to the park were particularly successful and included our first Real Ale Fetstival and a wide range of childrens activities 38,000 people also attendend Illuminight.
-Attendance shortfall within Sport by 8.6% for 2017/18 projected target.
-This